department-of-veterans-affairs/vets-website/content/pages/faq.md

                     <button class="usa-button-unstyled usa-accordion-button" aria-controls="faq-about-5" itemprop="name">How does ID.me work with Vets.gov? </button>
                     <div id="faq-about-5" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
-                        <p>If you use your existing <strong>DS Logon</strong> account to sign in, we’ll connect your account to Vets.gov through ID.me.
+                        <p>If you use your existing premium <strong>My Health<em>e</em>Vet</strong> or <strong>DS Logon</strong> account to sign in, we’ll connect your account to Vets.gov through ID.me.
 We can also help you use ID.me to add an extra layer of security (called 2-factor authentication) to your account.</p>
-                        <p>If you create an ID.me account with Vets.gov—or if you sign in with a basic or advanced (non-premium) a basic <strong>DS Logon</strong> account—you’ll go through a process that makes sure you're you (not someone pretending to be you).
+                        <p>If you create an ID.me account with Vets.gov—or if you sign in with a basic or advanced (non-premium <strong>My Health<em>e</em>Vet</strong>a basic <strong>DS Logon</strong> account—you’ll go through a process that makes sure you're you (not someone pretending to be you).
 You’ll need to provide your Social Security number and either upload pictures of your ID card (your driver's license or passport) or answer questions based on your public and private data (like your credit report) that only you'd know how to answer.</p>
                         <p>You can then use this login to securely access your VA benefits and personal health information online.
 You can also use your ID.me online dashboard to monitor activity linked to your ID.me account and to change what information is shared with Vets.gov.</p>
                       </div>
                     </div>